ighour/my-next-adventure/README.md

 ### Closed Alpha

+- [ ] Register
+- Username validation characters only alphanumeric and _

 - [ ] Invites
 - Use one table for invites, can be relationed to Users or Adventures.
-Add type enum to it.
-Add optional remainingUses.
-Add optional expireAt.
+- remainingUses.
+Can relation to many users.
 - Change invite DB nomenclature to invite.
 - Use friendly 8 digits invite (letters+numbers), and need to be unique (whe creating, try again if generated a existing one).
 - Adventure get invite will upsert invite (add default remainingUses and expireAt) (create new one if remaningUses or expireAt requires it).